ds-104/datac104-website/hce.md

   <tr>
   <td align="center">Performativity</td>
-  <td>The way in which systems for organizing knowledge (language, concepts, metaphors, models, classification systems, automated decision-making systems) bring into being the very phenomena they set out to describe.</td>
+  <td>The way that actions that describe the world (language, concepts, metaphors, models, classification systems, measurement systems, predictions, automated decision-making systems) can shape and even bring into being the very phenomena they set out to describe.</td>
   <td>
     <ul>
       <li>Racial classification systems</li>